scala/scala-xml/README.md

 How to documentation is available in the [wiki](https://github.com/scala/scala-xml/wiki)

-The latest stable release of Scala XML is 2.0.1.

 ## Maintenance status

 This library is community-maintained.
 The lead maintainer is [@aaron_s_hawley](https://github.com/ashawley).